-Between electro-mechanical and fully digital exchanges, some hybrid systems with an electro-mechanical switching fabric, an analogue voice path but digital processor control were manufactured and taken into use.
+Between electro-mechanical and fully digital exchanges, some hybrid systems with an electro-mechanical switching fabric, an analogue voice path but digital processor control were manufactured and taken into use (for example Televa, in Finland, designed a hybrid system called KKY).

 Digital trunk exchanges started to appear in 1970's.
 The microprocessor was invented by Intel in 1972.
-The first fully digital local exchange was manufactured by Nokia and taken into use in Korppoo Finland in 19811.
-It was an early version of DX 200 with 8-bit micro-processors (Intel 8080).
+Digitalization of telephone exchanges started from transit exchanges by several vendors.
+The first fully digital local exchange in the world was manufactured by Nokia and taken into use in Korppoo Finland in 19811.
+It was an early version of DX 200 with 8-bit micro-processors (Intel 8080) in control computers.